Friends of Lafayette-Pointer Park

 Newly resurfaced courts open to the public, first-come first-served.

-Recent court upgrades funded in part by Friends of Lafayette-Pointer Park keep the courts smooth and well-lined for casual play and pickup matches.
+Recent court upgrades keep the courts smooth and well-lined for casual play and pickup matches.

 Basketball Court